101 Best Things to Do on Oʻahu, Hawaiʻi

 The Waʻahila Ridge Trail is one of the best ridge hikes near Waikīkī, and I believe it’s one of the best moderately-difficult hiking options if you’re visiting Oʻahu.

-I say this because the hike isn’t too difficult but not too easy either.
+I say this because the hike isn’t too difficult, but not too easy either.

-Furthermore, Waʻahila Ridge is easy to navigate, and from the summit, you’ll get amazing views of Honolulu, as well as Oʻahu’s east side on a clear day!
+By this, I mean that Waʻahila Ridge is easy to navigate, and from the summit, you’ll get amazing views of Honolulu, as well as Oʻahu’s east side on a clear day.
+However, the trail is certainly not comparable to the hike up Diamond Head or even the nearby Mānoa Falls Trail, meaning it’s best to come prepared for a longer but beautiful Hawaiʻi adventure!

 Read My Separate Post: Waʻahila Ridge Trail

-39. Hukilau Cafe
+44. Hukilau Cafe

 Have you ever seen 50 First Dates..?
 Well, it might surprise you, but the Hukilau Cafe is a real breakfast spot!
 However, it’s not exactly the movie set location that you may have in mind.